Certificate of deposit

 A certificate of deposit (CD) is a time deposit sold by banks, thrift institutions, and credit unions in the United States.
 CDs typically differ from savings accounts because the CD has a specific, fixed term before money can be withdrawn without penalty.
 CDs also generally have higher interest rates than savings accounts.
 CDs require a minimum deposit and may offer higher rates for larger deposits.
 The issuer expects the CDs to be held until maturity, at which time the funds can be withdrawn and interest paid.

 In the United States, CDs are insured by the Federal Deposit Insurance Corporation (FDIC) for banks and by the National Credit Union Administration (NCUA) for credit unions.
+In accordance with the Truth in Savings Act, as implemented by the NCUA, credit unions must refer to these accounts as share certificates, certificate accounts, or certificates.

 The consumer who opens a CD may receive a paper certificate, but it is now common for a CD to consist simply of a book entry and an item shown in the consumer's periodic bank statements.
 Consumers who want a hard copy that verifies their CD purchase may request a paper statement from the bank, or print out their own from the financial institution's online banking service.

 Features

 Institutions typically offer higher interest rates compared to accounts that allow immediate withdrawals in exchange for the customer depositing the money for an agreed-upon term, although this may vary in situations like an inverted yield curve.
 Certificates of deposit (CDs) commonly offer fixed rates, but some institutions also provide CDs with variable rates.
 For instance, many banks and credit unions started offering CDs with a "bump-up" feature around mid-2004 when interest rates were anticipated to increase.
 These CDs allow for a single adjustment of the interest rate at a time chosen by the consumer during the CD's term.
-Additionally, financial institutions may introduce CDs linked to the performance of the stock market, bond market, or other indices.
+Additionally, financial institutions may introduce CDs linked to the performance of a specific index such as the inflation rate and the bond market index.